jakobjassmann/dk_forest_lidar_2021/README.md

 ## 2. Required source data

+The datasets listed below are required to regenerate the full analysis and carry out the forest quality projections across Denmark.

+*Note: The annotation polygons (high / low quality forests) and the extracted predictor values for the random sample of pixel locations within these polygons are included as compressed R data files in this repository.
+These files are located in `/data/training_data` and allow for the replication of the model fitting and accuracy assessments without the need to aquire the data listed below.*

+**Forest annotations**
+- p15 and p225 polygons: https://arealinformation.miljoeportal.dk/
+- untouched forests and "aftaler om natur": https://miljoegis3.mim.dk/spatialmapsecure?profile=privatskovtilskud
+- "ikke_p25" forests, personal communictation Bjarne Aabrandt Jensen (Miljøstyrelsen, DK).
+- NST plantations, personal commumications Bjørn Ole Ejlersen (Naturstyrelsen, DK).

+**EcoDes-DK15 v1.1.0** - Assmann et al. 2022: https://doi.org/10.5194/essd-14-823-2022

+**Tree type raster** - Bjerreskov et al. 2021: https://www.mdpi.com/2072-4292/13/5/950 (personal communication: Thomas Nord-Larsen)

+**Clay, sand and soil organic carbond content for Denmark from SoilGrids 2.0** - Poggio et al. 2021: https://doi.org/10.5194/soil-7-217-2021

+**Near surface ground water (summer)** - Koch et al. 2021: https://doi.org/10.3389/frwa.2021.701726

 [\[back to content\]](#content)

 ## 3. Analysis workflow

 A conceptual overview of the workflow can be found [here](https://jakobjassmann.github.io/dk_forest_lidar_2021/workflow.html).<br><br>
-The following steps describe the scripts contained in this reporsiory and the order in wich they need to be run.
+The following steps describe the scripts contained in this repository and the order in which they need to be run.

 *Note: All random numbers are generated as pseudo-random numbers using a seed to ensure reproducibility of the analysis.*

 **Data preparation**

-After download (see [Section 2.](#2-required-source-data) above), the polygon annotations, predictor data and forests masks need to be perpared as follows.
+After download (see [Section 2](#2-required-source-data) above), the polygon annotations, predictor data and forests masks need to be perpared as follows.
 <br><br>
 All scripts are found in `scripts/prep`.